WXLSN/WXLSN/README.md

-- 👋 Hi, I’m @WXLSN
+- 👋 Hi, I’m Charlie from Companion Group
-- 👀 I’m interested in Music Creation, Gaming & Gaming Creation
+- 👀 I’m interested in Music Creation, Gaming & Game Dev
 - 🌱 I’m currently learning C++ & Unreal Engine (Basic Level)
 - 💞️ I’m looking to network with top gaming developers to work on some incredible projects.
 - 📫 How to reach me https://www.linkedin.com/in/charles-mullins-3b2152239/